Tax Deferred Exchange Terminology

 For more information on this matter or if we may be of further assistance please contact us for a free consultation by calling us at 1 (800) 781-1031 or (714) 939-1031 or by e-mail at info@cornerstoneexchange.com

-Security investments offered through Allied Beacon Partners, Inc. (Member FINRA, SIPC)
+Security investments offered through Sandlapper Securities, LLC.
+(Member FINRA, SIPC)